adhuham/laravel-guidelines/README.md

 ```

 ### Models
-All model names MUST be in singular form, and MUST use PascalCasing.
+All models MUST be in singular form and MUST use PascalCasing.

-Correct
+Do
 ```php
 class User extends Models
 ```

-Wrong
+Don't
 ```php
 class Users extends Models
 class UserModel extends Models